 Players use Sweeps Coins to play in sweepstakes games that are separate from the Gold Coins play money games.
 Unlike the Gold Coins, players can redeem Sweeps Coins for cash prizes.

 The Sweeps Coins games at Chumba Casino operate legally as mini-sweepstakes games.
 Chumba Casino offers a large selection of casino games, including blackjack, roulette, slots, and video poker.

 Indiana players can redeem a mail-in offer to get small amounts of Sweeps Coins for free.
-This allows access to Chumba Casino.
+This allows access to Chumba Casino as a sweepstakes site.
 But again any kind of online gambling in Indiana is subject to penalty under law.